NVIDIA-AI-IOT/deepstream_reference_apps/README.md

 ### Bodypose 3D Model Inferencing: [README](deepstream-bodypose-3d/README.md) ###
   The sample demonstrate how to customize the multiple input layers model preprocessing and the customization of the bodypose 3D model postprocessing.
   ![Bodypose 3D sample output](deepstream-bodypose-3d/sources/.screenshot.png)
+### Video Buffers sharing between pipelines through IPC ###
+  This sample demonstrates how to share video buffers over IPC and how to change output video buffers.

 ## Legacy DeepStream Reference Samples
 Some old samples are not supported any more for different reasons.
 The legacy samples are moved to the legacy folder /legacy_apps.